-- 2. Transportation Element (TE) - a.
-TE Policy 2.1.4 on Determination of Impact provides in part, "[a]Il proposed development shall be evaluated to determine impacts to adopted Level of Service (LOS) standards."
+2. Transportation Element (TE)

+a.
+TE Policy 2.1.4 on Determination of Impact provides in part, "[a]Il proposed development shall be evaluated to determine impacts to adopted LOS standards."

 Analysis: DRC comments provided by Traffic state the following, "RECOMMEND DENIAL: SE 92nd Place Rd is projected as being at LOS F in a background condition during buildout and this project will further negatively impact that roadway traffic.
-At the Planning & Zoning public hearing, the County Engineer clarified that the failing segment of roadway would be the portion of SE 92nd Place Rd. between 441 and SR 35 (Baseline).
-This segment is currently two lanes and, if all projects within the area built and this roadway remained two lanes, would lead this roadway portion to reach a LOS F. This segment of roadway was said to be included within the 20year plan of roadway improvements within the county.
-A traffic methodology has been approved (Attachment F) and a subsequent traffic study is required.
-The findings of the study will determine what, if any, improvements will be needed to nearby roadways to address LOS concerns.
+Proposed development increases the daily trips from the previously proposed 3,916 to 3,960 (1.1% increase) and increases the max peak hour trips from 378 to 402 (6.3% increase)."
+A traffic methodology is currently under review and a subsequent traffic study will be required.
+The findings of the study will determine what, if any, improvements will be needed to nearby roadways in order to address LOS concerns.
 Based on the above findings, the application is inconsistent with TE Policy 2.1.4 as impacts are addressed.